-Joan E. Neal teaches transactional skills courses, including contract drafting, as well as ethics for transactional lawyers and telecommunications law.
+Joan E. Neal teaches transactional skills courses, including contract drafting, as well as ethics for transactional lawyers.
 Prior to joining the Law School, she spent almost 20 years in Morrison & Foerster's Communications Group, with a focus on regulatory and transactional work in the telecommunications industry.
 She has (i) negotiated and drafted a wide variety of contractual arrangements governing carriers' customer and wholesale supplier relationships (both domestic and international) and construction of submarine cable systems; (ii) counseled clients regarding regulatory compliance, US market entry, and structuring of ongoing businesses and new ventures; and (iii) acted as regulatory counsel in a wide range of transactions (including mergers, public and private equity and debt offerings, and foreign investments).

 Neal has a BA in Russian & East European Studies from the University of Michigan (1986) and a JD from Yale Law School (1989).

 BA with High Distinction, 1986

 University of Chicago Law School, Chicago, IL

 Develop and teach various transactional skills-based courses, including contract drafting, and a course focused upon legal ethics in a transactional setting.

 Provided legal services to client building and operating submarine cable in telecommunications industry.
 Negotiated and drafted a wide variety of contractual arrangements (domestic and international) and counseled client regarding regulatory compliance issues.

 Morrison & Foerster LLP, Washington, DC